Archive

 Transponder types

 There are many types of transponders depending on deployment.
-RFID transponder can look very different depending in what kind of environments and for which purpose they are intended.
-RFID transponder can be a keyring, wearable transponder, card or a wristband, and so much more depending on deployment and purpose.
+RFID transponders can look very different depending in what kind of environments and for which purpose they are intended.
+An RFID transponder can be a keyring, wearable transponder, card or a wristband, and so much more depending on deployment and purpose.
 Tags attached in different items are often stickers or buttons.
 Common to all transponders is that they all have an RFID chip inside which is then read by the reader.